whaleygeek/pyenergenie/README.md

 does everything, exposed to Python via ctypes, but linkable to other applications and languages too.

-5. Write a javascript version that runs inside NodeRed, to allow NodeRed nodes and flows to interact with any Energenie device.
+5. Write javascript NodeRed wrappers around the Python (like GPIO nodes do) so that you can drop NodeRed nodes for Energenie devices into a flow.

 David Whale